supreethr23/LLMOps-Hands-On-Lab/Instructions/lab-06.md

-### Lab 06: LLM Performance Testing
+# Lab 06: LLM Performance Testing

----
+### Estimated Duration: 60 minutes

 ## Overview

-In this exercise, you will set up and execute a load test on an Azure OpenAI model deployment using the Azure OpenAI Benchmarking Tool.
+In this lab, you will set up and execute a load test on an Azure OpenAI model deployment using the Azure OpenAI Benchmarking Tool.
 You will learn to configure the test environment, run tests, and analyze results to understand the model's performance under various scenarios.

-### Lab Objectives
+## Lab Objectives

 By the end of this lab, you will be able to: